 of personality disorders.
 Histrionic is actually cluster B and so as borderline personality.

 Narcissistic personality disorder or narcissism is also associated with cluster B symptoms.

-Independent personality goes into cluster C, schizotypal personality disorder falls under cluster A.
+And dependent personality goes into cluster C. Schizotypal personality disorder falls under cluster A.

 And OCPD is a cluster C personality disorder.
 Paranoid is cluster A.

 We'll review each of these in more detail in subsequent lectures.

 For now, what you need to know is to diagnose an overall personality disorder,